 The installation Convergence (2013) is the culmination of two works: Placid (2011) and Flux (2010).
 Coalescing to evoke the recurrent memory of standing on the rocky shoes of Lake Superior as water crashed against the bank, the work makes permanent the ephemeral lull that exists between waves at the moment the water recedes, leaving behind traces of dancing foam.
 This persistent and cyclical gesture of water is reflected in the rounded stones, their very shape and form tumbled, smooth and rendered by the undulating waves.
 As a complementary pair, Placid and Flux echo the natural and steady rhythm of the calm and chaos of the Lake Superior shoreline.

 This sense of clam and comfort is likewise offered through the caring nature of animikii and mishibizhiw, and the elements derived from their bodies and power.
 Indeed, these spirits could be very kind to humans, and many Anishinaabek often sought their favour and protection.
-Looming overhead is the installation Grotesque from the Eastern Woodlands (2005), resembling in stone gargoyle from medieval architecture.
+Looming overhead is the installation Grotesque from the Eastern Woodlands (2005), resembling a stone gargoyle from medieval architecture.
 As ancestor Anishinaabe artists would paint narrative images of underwater panthers and beings on cliff faces along the shoreline, so too does this carved figure preside and guard over what lies below.

 mskwi•blood•sang makes visible the animacy of the multi-layered Anishinaabe landscape.
 By ensnaring brief moments of cyclical time, Belmore re-envisions the interwoven power of the in-between and presents a confluence of contrasts which articulate the tension, continual flux and steady pulse of the Lake Superior shoreline.